Shimpeim/time_delayed_2017/README.md

-This page contains the source code and data of the following manuscript:\n Identification of stress responsive genes by studying specific \n relationships between mRNA and protein abundance \n Shimpei Morimoto, Koji Yahara
+This page contains the source code and data of the following manuscript:
+Identification of stress responsive genes by studying specific
+relationships between mRNA and protein abundance
+Shimpei Morimoto, Koji Yahara